By Nikola Stikov and Erika Raven

 MB: I was on the editorial board of MRM in 2010, so I knew that Mike Smith stepped down, but I wasn’t seeking the job.
 But then a previous editor, Felix Wehrli, approached me and asked if I would be interested.
 So I started thinking about it, and one thing led to another, and here I am.

-MB: I’m really going to miss the community, the tremendous group of deputy editors, the office staff led by Shannon Stepanian our managing editor, the reviewers, the authors, the editors at the publisher, and the ISMRM office staff led by Roberta Kravitz.
+MB: I’m really going to miss the community, the tremendous group of deputy editors, the office staff led by our managing editor Shannon Stepanian, the reviewers, the authors, the executive and production editors at the publisher, and the ISMRM office staff led by Roberta Kravitz.
 And the Highlights team, of course–sorry if I left anyone out!

 Being the MRM editor is probably the best job in the whole MR universe, but it’s certainly not the easiest.
 Papers are constantly coming in, and it’s not the type of job where you can just go offline and disappear for a few weeks.
 So I look forward to disconnecting for a little while, maybe going on a cruise with my family or something.
 It’ll be nice to unplug.